roydejong/bssb.app/README.md

 ## Notes / FAQs

 ### Live deployment
-🚧 **Under construction, this is not actually live yet** 🚧

-Succesful builds on this repository will be automatically deployed to the live site at https://bssb.app.
+Succesful builds on this repository's `main` branch will be automatically deployed to the live site at https://bssb.app.

 ### Why is the API server needed?
 There is no offical way to ask the Beat Saber servers for a list of ongoing games.
 There *may* be an undocumented way of doing this, but even so, we would be missing out on valuable metadata.